syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/download-and-installation.md

      ![Reload-Window](images/Reload-Window.png)

-5. Now, you can create a new Syncfusion® Document SDK application by using the Syncfusion® Document SDK extensions from the Visual Studio Code Palette Find the **Syncfusion Document SDK Template Studio: Launch** from Visual Studio Code commands to open the Syncfusion Blazor Template Studio wizard.
+5. Now, you can create a new Syncfusion® Document SDK application by using the Syncfusion® Document SDK extensions from the Visual Studio Code Palette Find the **Syncfusion Document SDK Template Studio: Launch** from Visual Studio Code commands to open the Syncfusion Document SDK Template Studio wizard.

      ![CreateProjectPalette](images/CreateProjectPalette.png)

 ## Manually Installing an Extension in Visual Studio Code
 The instructions below describe the process of installing the Syncfusion® Document SDK extensions manually in Visual Studio Code.

 1. Install the extension by downloading it from the Visual Studio Marketplace and then installing it from a local file within VS Code.
-To do this: Download the **"SyncfusionInc.Document-SDK-VSCode-Extensions.vsix"** file from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Blazor-VSCode-Extensions).
+To do this: Download the **"SyncfusionInc.Document-SDK-VSCode-Extensions.vsix"** file from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Document-SDK-VSCode-Extensions).

 2. In VS Code, go to the Extensions view by clicking on the Extensions icon in the Activity Bar.